 … I’m delighted to let you know that a sci-fi short story of mine, Conditional, has been accepted into the Terra Two archive.
 Terra Two is an artistic response to NASA’s commitment (threat?) to colonise Mars, and the project endeavours to collate voices “to ensure that when we settle a new planet, we take an entirely new approach to our environment, to other species within our sphere of influence, and to one another.
 To simply transport contemporary western culture’s attitudes and behaviours into deep space would be to create a mission doomed from its inception; when we go, we need to agree on a new set of principles.”

 Writing Retreat, Cumbria, 15-20 March 2020.
 Now its fourth year, this popular retreat offered time and space in beautiful and inspiring surroundings.
-We began, with all places filled; but had to close in line with the lockdown; and we will aim to be back next year – please contact me for details and to be kept in touch for booking.
+We began, with all places filled; but had to close in line with the lockdown; and we will aim to be back whenever circumstances permit – please contact me for details and to be kept in touch for booking.
 The retreat is for writers of any discipline – literature, family research, academic or social media, and whether you’re starting out, making progress or needing a focussed space in which to draw final threads together.
 I co-facilitate together with Professor Ben Pink Dandelion from Woodbrooke Quaker Study Centre.
 Please contact me for details firstname.lastname@example.org

 Two of my paintings are hanging at Friargate Quaker Meeting House, York: